 About the Species

 NOAA Fisheries is committed to conserving and protecting scalloped hammerhead sharks.
-Our scientists and partners use a variety of innovative techniques to study, learn more about, and protect this species.
+Our scientists and partners use a variety of innovative techniques to study and protect this species.

 - Eastern Pacific DPS

 - Indo-West Pacific DPS

 - Throughout Its Range